Xyehtz/Xyehtz/README.md

-# 💫 About Me
+#  About Me

-🔭 I’m currently working on Discord bots<br>👯 I’m looking to collaborate on anything related to Discord.js, JS, Node.js and Python<br>🤝 I’m looking for help with Lua for videogame development on Roblox<br>🌱 I’m currently learning Lua<br>💬 Ask me about videogames, JS, Node.js and Python
+ I’m currently working on Discord bots<br> I’m looking to collaborate on anything related to Discord.js, JS, Node.js and Python<br> I’m looking for help with Lua for videogame development on Roblox<br> I’m currently learning Lua<br> Ask me about videogames, JS, Node.js and Python

 ## 🌐 Socials